Conserving water urged after fire at treatment plant

 Crews from Oamaru arrived at the site at the corner of Richmond and Ferry Rds, north of Oamaru, just after 2am and called for a tanker from Weston to assist.

-The fire was in found in a small shed and damaged some electronics, the spokesman said.
+The fire was in found in small shed and damaged some electronics, the spokesman said.

-A fire investigator is at the scene this morning to determine the cause of the fire.
+Fire investigator Scott Lanauze would attend the scene this morning to determine the cause of the fire.

 Crews left the scene at 3.30am and there were no injuries to report.